★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 The conclusions here depend on the specific capabilities of technology at the point and of the final capabilities of such technology, particularly whether we can virtualize, fork, transfer or merge consciousness and whether such capabilities are complete or approximated.

-But, instead, I’ll just leave it as “Every man is born as many men and becomes every man.”
+Instead, I’ll just leave it that.
 Ramifications of the arguments I’ve put forth are numerous and significant to how we see ourselves and our relationship to the universe.
-I’ve only tried to clearly state thoughts which I never wrote down.
-I don’t mean to say that because of these beliefs that nothing else is possible.
-I could be wrong about a lot of it and much of it (maybe most of it) is not actually novel.
-People have been talking about the singularity for a very long time.
+I’ve only tried to clearly state thoughts which I never wrote down, until at least 2015.
+I don’t mean to say that, because of these beliefs, nothing else is possible.
+I could be wrong about a lot of it, perhaps most of it.
+Much is not actually novel.
+People have been talking about the singularity for a very long time, but I think I have some novel ideas on the nature of information and the qualities of a hyperintelligent being.

 It’s crucial for people to mill over these issues, as we are approaching developments which lead to a fundamental restructuring of the world.